yeahhoo/projects/configuration-profiles/vagrant-hadoop/README.md

 **Vagrant Hadoop config**

 This instruction creates Vagrant with installed Hadoop instance.
+The stack is: Hadoop, Spring Boot, Spring Batch.
 Follow the below steps to have it:

 ```sh
 cd /vagrant-hadoop